 - The lymphoma is more than one tumor or in more than one set of lymph nodes that are both above and below the diaphragm.
-For example, the lymphoma may be in both underarm and groin lymph nodes.
+For example, the lymphoma is in both underarm and groin lymph nodes.

 The lymphoma is in the central nervous system (brain or spinal cord) or the bone marrow when it is first found.
-(If more than 25% of the bone marrow is cancer cells, the cancer is classified as acute lymphoblastic leukemia [ALL] instead of lymphoma.).
+(If more than 25% of the bone marrow is cancer cells, called blasts, the cancer is classified as acute lymphoblastic leukemia [ALL] instead of lymphoma.)

 Survival rates for childhood non-Hodgkin lymphoma

-Survival rates give doctors a standard way to discuss and compare the prognosis (outlook for recovery) for people with cancer.
-Some parents may want to know the survival statistics for children in similar situations, while others may not find the numbers helpful, or may even not want to know them.
-If you would rather not read about the survival rates, please skip to the next section, “How is non-Hodgkin lymphoma treated in children?”
+Survival rates give doctors a standard way to discuss and compare the prognosis (outlook) for people with cancer.
+Some parents want to know the survival statistics for children in similar situations, while others might not find the numbers helpful, or might not want to know them.
+If you would rather not read about survival rates, please skip to the next section, “How is non-Hodgkin lymphoma treated in children?”

-Current survival rates are based on children first diagnosed and treated many years ago.
-Improvements in treatment since then may mean that the outlook is better for recently diagnosed patients.
+Current survival rates are based on children diagnosed and treated many years ago.
+Improvements in treatment since then may mean that the outlook is better for children diagnosed recently.

-Survival statistics can sometimes be useful as a general guide, but they may not accurately reflect any one child's prognosis.
+Survival statistics can sometimes be useful as a general guide, but they can’t predict what will happen in any child’s case.
 A number of factors, including the type of lymphoma, the location and size of the tumor(s), and how well the lymphoma responds to treatment, also affect the outlook.
-Your child's doctor can tell you if the numbers below apply in your child’s situation.
+Your child’s doctor can tell you if the numbers below apply to your child’s situation.

-The rates below are based on the results of several studies that may have used different treatment regimens or included slightly different groups of patients, which is why ranges of numbers are given.
+The ranges of numbers given below are based on the results of several studies that have used different treatment regimens or included slightly different groups of patients.

 With intensive treatment, around 90% of children with limited stage (stage I or II) lymphoblastic lymphoma can be cured.